lsgrep/notebooks/_posts/2020-01-27-Disabling Systemd Resolved.md

 ---

-If you want to use custom DNS service which most likely run on port 53 you have to disable `systemd-resolved` first to vacate the port.
+In Ubuntu, if you want to use custom DNS services which most likely run on port 53 you have to disable `systemd-resolved` first to vacate the port.

-1. edit `/etc/systemd/resolved.conf`
+* edit `/etc/systemd/resolved.conf`
 Add two lines:

 `DNS=8.8.8.8`